Sam C. S.: Early life

-Sam was born in Munnar, Kerala, India.
-He lives in Cumbum, Theni, Tamil Nadu.
-He attended St. Aloysius Higher Secondary School in Royappan Patti, Theni.
+Sam was born into in a Tamil family in Munnar, Kerala, India.
+He attended St. Aloysius Higher Secondary School in Royappan Patti, Theni, Tamil Nadu.
 He later earned a degree in MCA and MBA from St. Joseph's College, Tiruchirappalli.
 He worked for a software company after his graduation.
+He currently lives in Cumbum, Theni.

 Career

-Sam's passion and drive to make music led him to quit his job and assist other music composers on scores for movies.
+Sam assisted other music composers on scores for movies.
 His talent was soon discovered by movie houses, which led to an opportunity to compose music for musical thriller Mellisai, later renamed Puriyatha Puthir.

 During this time, he composed jingles, which led him to meet the director duo Pushkar-Gayathri, who offered him the opportunity to score Vikram Vedha.
-The film's album and OST's went on to become chart toppers, earning him a solid name in the Tamil cinema industry.
+The film's album and original soundtracks went on to become chart toppers.

-Sam got his next big break in 2018 when director V. A. Shrikumar Menon offered him the much-awaited Mohanlal-starrer Odiyan to score.
+Sam got his next opportunity in 2018 when director V. A. Shrikumar Menon offered him Mohanlal-starrer Odiyan to score.